Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Coherence Properties of the Axion and Hidden-Photon Dark-Matter Field

 \subsection{Direction Variation}

-For axion searches, the direction of the effective current density--and therefore, the direction of resultant oscillating magnetic fields-- is set by the direction of the applied DC magnetic field.
-We may always align our resonant detector to couple optimally to the axion-induced magnetic fields; for example, if the DC magnetic field direction is set so that any axion-induced magnetic field lies in the $\hat{z}$ direction, then we may build a resonant LC circuit whose inductor couples to magnetic fields in the $\hat{z}$ direction.
+For axion searches, the direction of the effective current density--and therefore, the direction of resultant oscillating electromagnetic fields-- is set by the direction of the applied DC magnetic field.
+We may always align our resonant detector to couple optimally to the axion-induced electromagnetic fields; for example, in the quasi-static limit, if the DC magnetic field direction is set so that any axion-induced magnetic field lies in the $\hat{z}$ direction, then we may build a physically-lumped LC circuit whose inductor couples to magnetic fields in the $\hat{z}$ direction.

 In contrast, for the hidden photon, which is a vector particle, the direction of the effective current density cannot be defined by the experimentalist.
 It is unknown.
 During the course of a scan, the direction of the hidden-photon field may change.
-It is natural that a single resonant detector only has sensitivity to dark-matter current density fields that have a component along the axis of the detector \cite{Chaudhuri:2014dla}, and as such, it does not detect a signal along either of the two orthogonal axes.
-It thus follows that an optimal search for the hidden photon will involve a minimum of three identical resonant detectors, pointing in mutually orthogonal directions.
-This ensures that, regardless of the direction of the hidden-photon field, the coherent addition of signals from the three resonators will couple to the same energy as a single detector that happened to be perfectly aligned with the hidden-photon field.
-Of course, a robust limit can be set with a single detector scanned at multiple times, with proper consideration of the statistics.
+It is natural that a single detector only has sensitivity to dark-matter current density fields in one particular direction (i.e. it can only couple energy from currents in one direction) and no sensitivity along either of the two orthogonal directions (see e.g. \cite{Chaudhuri:2014dla}).
+It thus follows that an optimal search for the hidden photon will involve a minimum of three identical detectors, pointing in mutually orthogonal directions.
+(Of course, a robust limit can be set with a single detector scanned at multiple times, with proper consideration of the statistics.)

+We calculate the loss in search SNR due to detector misalignment in such a three-receiver configuration.
+For concreteness, we consider the case in which each receiver takes the form of a free-space cylindrical cavity and receives through the $TM_{010}$ mode\cite{pozar2012microwave}.
+Similar arguments may be made for other receiver structures, such as physically-lumped-element pickup inductors as well as other cavity geometries.
+We assume that the three receivers are located within a coherence length of each other, so that for a given Fourier component of the hidden-photon field, the direction at each cavity is the same.
+Suppose, without loss of generality, that the central axes of the three cavities point along the $\hat{x}$, $\hat{y}$, and $\hat{z}$ directions, respectively.
+Suppose that the Fourier component $\vec{J}_{HP}^{\rm eff}(\nu,\nu_{\rm DM}^{0})$ of the hidden-photon effective electromagnetic current density points in the direction